-But an equally important consideration are the issues plaguing the irrigation systems in the country such as high cost overruns, bloated projections of serviceable area, technical shortcomings and corruption.
+But an equally important consideration is the issues plaguing the irrigation systems in the country such as high-cost overruns, bloated projections of serviceable area, technical shortcomings, and corruption.
 Concerns that manifested in an existing and operating structure funded and built by the Chinese government.

 Before the controversial CRPIP in Kalinga, the National Irrigation Administration (NIA) undertook the Banaoang Pump Irrigation Project (now Banaoang Pump Irrigation System or BPIS) in Ilocos Sur.

 There are stark similarities between the two projects.
 First, BPIS was the Arroyo government’s showcase in its Comprehensive and Integrated Infrastructure Program.
 The CRPIP, on the other hand, is a flagship project of Duterte’s “Build, Build.
 Build” program.
 Second, both projects are part of the Rice Sufficiency Program, which targets to boost the country’s rice production.
 Lastly, both are heavily dependent on Chinese credits for construction.